Test Generation

 Since Kind 2 can explore the traces of combinations of modes that can be activated from the initial states, generating test cases is simple.
 Each test case is simply a trace of inputs, or witness, triggering a different path of mode combinations in the DAG discussed above.

-Each witness is logged in CSV file.
 A glue XML file lists all the test cases and provides additional information such as the trace of mode combinations they triggered in the model.

 But aren’t the witnesses still based on how the model is written?